DAK404/Cataphract/Source/Readme.txt

 Once the SourceCompileDocs_Internal is copied into the Source directory, you can either just run the tool in in the Terminal/Console or simply double click it if the OS supports it.

-The tool will display the status of the actions undertaken, and will spew out the Dev_Doc.log file.
+The tool will display the status of the actions undertaken, and will spew out the Internal_Doc.log file.
 This log contains any possible errors and warnings produced by running the tool.
 This is helpful to make the Documentation more readable and efficient.

+SUPER BUILD COMPILE INSTRUCTIONS:

+To compile the program and all documentation, copy the SourceSuperBuild file from the Tools directory to the Source directory.

+The directory structure should look something like this:

+./ ProjectRoot
+|- .vscode/
+|- docs/
+|- Source/
+    |- Cataphract/
+    |- Main.java
+    |- SourceSuperBuild
+|- Tools/

+The tool will display the status of the actions undertaken, and will spew out ALL log files.
+This log contains any possible errors and warnings produced by running the tool.

+The Documentation should be present in the docs directory present in the ProjectRoot directory.
+The program binaries should be present in the Binaries directory present in the ProjectRoot directory.

 ============================================================================================